-- Intergovernmental Panel on Climate Change (2022), Climate Change 2022 Mitigation of Climate Change. - UNIDO, Industrial Analytics Platform (2022), 'Steel and cement can drive the decade of action on climate change.
-This is how'. - 4.
-World Economic Forum (2022), '6 countries taking action to solve concrete's emissions problems'. - 5.
-UNIDO, Industrial Analytics Platform (2022), 'Consumers can play a central role in decarbonizing cement and steel'.
+UNIDO, Industrial Analytics Platform (2022), 'Steel and cement can drive the decade of action on climate change.
+This is how'.
+3. Ibid.

+- 4. World Economic Forum (2022), '6 countries taking action to solve concrete's emissions

+- 5. UNIDO, Industrial Analytics Platform (2022), 'Consumers can play a central role in decarbonizing cement and steel'.

+Our timeline

+UNIDO and the Clean Energy Ministerial establish the IDDI led by the UK and India, with Germany, Canada and the United Arab Emirates as founding

+FEBRUARY 2022

+The IDDI establishes

+standards and green

+procurement.